nick5267/nick5267/README.md

 🔭 I’m currently working on AI/ML, Deep Learning Projects

-🌱 I’m currently learning about Deep Learning/AI-ML
+🌱 I’m currently learning about more about the fascinating world of AI/ML

 💬 Ask me about ...
 Anything